Coderanger08/Desktop-Time-Tracker/README.md

 1. The script starts and immediately records your active window.
 2. If you switch to a new app or browser tab, it logs the previous one.
-3. It calculates how long you were idle (not using mouse/keyboard).
-4. All sessions are saved into `activity_log.json` for analysis.
+3. All sessions are saved into `activity_log.json` for analysis.

 ## Acknowledgements